toastedcrumpets/BlackboardQuizMaker/README.md

 you also embed images and this is how the LaTeX support is implemented.
 All strings are searched for `$` which are used to indicate a LaTeX string.
-Each of these are rendered into a png using the Matplotlib library.
+Each of these are rendered into a png using the tex2im script included (matplotlib couldn't calculate correct bounding boxes).
 The resulting png images are then directly embedded into the zip file and the formulas are replaced by html img tags which link to these images.

 The main trick was to reverse engineer how blackboard attaches unique identifiers to files.
 This was figured out by "reverse engineering"